- 2,475 priority roadside assistance for emergency workers

 In collaboration with Australian Red Cross, a passionate group of NRMA employees completed special online training which enabled them to assist with daily wellbeing calls to those around the country in quarantine and self-isolation.

 At the forefront of the fight against COVID-19 were our dedicated health care workers.
 At the height of the crisis these workers faced reduced public transport and heightened safety risks.
-NRMA-owned Thrifty provided over 450 free vehicles to essential and medical personnel which enabled them to travel reliably and safely.
+An NRMA-owned car and truck rental company provided over 450 free vehicles to essential and medical personnel which enabled them to travel reliably and safely.

 NRMA Parks and Resorts helped by providing essential travelers with discounted rates across all our holiday parks and resorts.